vrsreeganesh/vrsreeganesh.github.io/README.md

 # About Me
-*TLDR: I'm pretty good at Signal Processing, irrespective of context.*
+*TLDR: I'm pretty good at context-independent Signal Processing and AI.*

 I am a graduate student in the Department of Electrical and Computer Engineering at Boston University, interning at Intuitive Surgical, in the division of the Advanced Imaging and Intelligence for Summer 2024.
 My academic background, expertise, and interests are primarily centered around the domains of Applied Signal Processing and AI.